denistwo/FeedDriveLibrary/README.md

 <h4>
 License
 </h4>
 The library is based on the Modelica Standard Library.
-For our own work BSD/MIT shall apply.
+For our own work MIT License shall apply.
 <h4>
 Contact
 </h4>